sarrahroseml/PoET-2/README.md

 ## Environment Setup

-1. Be on a machine with a NVIDIA GPU.
+1. Be on a Linux machine with a NVIDIA GPU.
 1. Install [pixi](https://pixi.sh/dev/installation/), a package management tool.
 1. Install the Python environment by running `pixi install` at the root of this repository.